Find out more information on what our previous students got up to on the variety of EAP programmes over the course of 2018.

 The highlights of the programme for the majority of the students were the sporting activities: a golf lesson at the stunning Archerfield Links golf course and a rugby lesson in Roseburn Park next to the world famous Murrayfield Stadium.

-It was first time we’ve housed summer school students in homestay families, which was an extraordinary experience for all.
-94% of students found that living in a host family helped them to gain a more in-depth understanding of Scottish culture as well as improving their English communication skills.
+It was the first time we’ve housed summer school students in homestay families.
+It was an extraordinary experience for all as 94% of the students found that living in a host family helped them to gain a more in-depth understanding of Scottish culture as well as improving their English communication skills.

 From the 16-27 July 2018, we welcomed 15 Chinese students from Edinburgh Napier’s partner universities plus six students from the University of Leicester for a two-week English Language and Culture Summer School.

 The course has proved to be very successful over the years and is a fantastic opportunity for overseas students to get a taste of life in Edinburgh as an Edinburgh Napier student.
 In fact, several of our former summer school students have enrolled at Edinburgh Napier as postgraduate students.